 Typically, it takes about two to three weeks for the patient to fully recover following hernia surgery.
 The patient’s condition and the procedure type also influence the recovery period.
 Patients can return to their strenuous daily activities within a few months.

-To know more detailed information about hernia mesh repair surgery in Hyderabad, consult Dr Venugopal Pareek, one of the best laparoscopic hernia repair surgeons in Hyderabad.
+To know more detailed information about hernia mesh repair surgery in Hyderabad, consult Dr Venugopal Pareek, one of the best laparoscopic hernia surgeon in Hyderabad.
 He has more than 15 years of experience in performing hernia surgery using mesh.
 Call +91 91777 77715 to book an appointment with the doctor.